 Explanation:

-A. Incorrect.
-Loudness is related to amplitude, not frequency.
+A. Reduced loudness: Loudness depends on amplitude, not frequency.

 7. Which of the following diagrams correctly illustrates the mode of oscillation of air in a tube for the first overtone?